 Population Health Manager Program Accreditation

 An essential step in selecting a population health manager degree program is ensuring the program is accredited.
 Accreditation assures students, employers, and certification bodies that the school and program have a certain level of academic quality.
-During the accreditation process, schools and degrees are evaluated on student outcomes, faculty, facilities, curriculum, graduation rates, and retention.
+During accreditation, schools and degrees are evaluated on student outcomes, faculty, facilities, curriculum, graduation rates, and retention.

 As there are no programmatic accreditation agencies for population health management programs, students should ensure that their school has, at a minimum, regional accreditation.
 These include: